alexs2112/University-Notes/GRST347/Quiz 2.md

  - Army needs to efficiently receive communication orders
  - Court officials constantly moving, letters must quickly find their recipients
  - Mansiones: Roadhouses for travellers to rest and prepare, could trade horses, completely locked down

+### Barbarians
+ - Defined as people who could not speak Greek or Latin, defines Romans vs Others
+ - Germanic People: Nucleated agricultural villages of shared labour
+	 - Turned into Kingdoms -> Dux -> Rex, titles given by emperors to legitimize the barbarian area
+	 - Started coming south from Germany, displacing many people (Celtic), searching for farmland
+ - Germanic society was now very different than the agricultural one they started as
+	 - Were fully agriculture, built everything out of wood (no good archaeological remains)

+**Customs of Germanic People**:
+ - *Wergeld*: "Man-Money", customary codes, everything has price, justice done through payment of fines
+ - Meritocratic violent society, needed to constantly expand territory and protect themselves
+	 - Clans and Tribes, lots of infighting, main weakness compared to the Empire
+	 - Were huge compared to the Romans, no helms with wild dyed hair
+		 - Germanic used heavy cavalry vs Romans heavy infantry
+ - *Mundium*: Protective ownership of women, class system where women could never move up
+	 - A way to keep women safe, society was very violent
+ - Religion: Polytheism (gods everywhere in nature) to Arianism (sect of Christianity, cut off after Nicaea)
+	 - Created Gothic alphabet in order to write down and translate the Christian texts
+	 - Portray gods as bearded, with different clothes and different weapons than Roman gods
+		 - Sarcophagus carving that looks like a pile of bodies
+ - Artifacts: Mostly lost to time, have a series of jewelry that has been preserved
+	 - New way of working with gold & coloured glass, bronze item coated w/ gold, glass & gems
+	 - Hairstyles were important, uncovered bog body w/ Suebian knot hairstyle (common)

+### Death of Theodosius
+ - Theodosius died in 395, leaving very young emperors in control of the empire
+	 - Honorius (West, 8) and Arcadius (East, late teens), figureheads to show united Rome
+ - Flavius Stilicho: General, essentially tutor to Honorius, Goths ravaging Greece and posed threat to Constantinople, became enraged at Constantinople praetors, goes back to West abandoning the East
+ - Alaric, Leader of the Visigoths: Raiding in the East, not getting what he wanted from Constantinople
+	 - Threatened by build up of Huns, decided to move West, took a lot of land in Italy
+	 - Stilicho killed, Honorius lives in Ravenna, Alaric gets free reign and sacks Rome